simul/simul.github.io/tutorials/sky/tutorials.md

 Moon Texture
 ---------------

 You can apply a png to the moon to make it whatever object you like, and will go through phases based on the sun's position.
-This is a legacy setting - and only functions within the 4.1a and 4.2 versions of the plugin.
-We will soon have documentation for the new moon systems that come with the 4.2a plugin.
+This is a legacy setting - and only functions within the 4.1a.
+Documentation for 4.2a's multimoon setup can be found [here](moons)

 <div class="video-wrapper">